 The Plan provides a variety of investment options with differing risk and growth characteristics.
-As of December 31, 2012, a majority of the Plan's net assets available for benefits were invested in investment funds under the management of Wells as Trustee.
-Prior to May 31, 2012, a majority of the Plan's net assets available for benefits were invested in investment funds under the management of Fidelity.
+As of December 31, 2013, the Plan's net assets available for benefits were invested in investment funds under the management of Wells as Trustee.
 Participants may change their investment allocation and/or transfer their account balances among the various funds at any time.